smartgeber Logo

 German word for lantern: What is it?

-In this article, you'll learn the German word for 'lantern' and gain insight into how this word is used in everyday language.
-Perfect for expanding your vocabulary!
+In this article, you'll learn the German word for 'lantern' and gain insight into its usage.
+Perfect for expanding your language skills and vocabulary.

 What is lantern in German?